-Wherever possible, and if applicable to the Scheme's investment strategy, Asset Managers integrate financially material ESG considerations into the investment decision-making processes across all asset classes.
+Wherever possible, and if applicable to the Scheme's investment strategy, asset managers integrate financially material ESG considerations into the investment decision-making processes across all asset classes.

-ESG integration is defined by the Principles for Responsible Investment (PRI) as "the explicit and systematic inclusion of ESG issues in investment analysis and investment decisions."
+ESG integration is defined by the UN PRI as "the explicit and systematic inclusion of ESG issues in investment analysis and investment decisions."